 After years of searching, my friend has finally found the perfect house.
 Now comes the packing, cleaning and moving.
-When we imagine what our furniture will look like in our new home, we don’t pictures broken lamps, scratched chairs or dented bookshelves.
+When we imagine what our furniture will look like in our new home, we don’t picture broken lamps, scratched chairs or dented bookshelves.
 But no matter how close or far you are moving, or how careful people are, accidents can happen.
-It is important to review your moving insurance before you move.
+It’s important to review your moving insurance before you move.

-When speaking to the moving company, find out what the claim process is for damaged property is and what the timelines are for making a claim.
-It is also important to know if insurance applies if you packed the items, or if it is only applicable if the items are packed by the moving company.
-Finally, be aware of any exclusions such priceless antiques, coins, personal papers etc or incidences which may not be covered.
+When speaking to the moving company, find out what the claim process is for damaged property and what the timelines are for making a claim.
+It’s also important to know if insurance applies when you packed your own items, or if it’s only applicable if the items are packed by the moving company.
+Finally, be aware of any exclusions such as priceless antiques, coins, personal papers etc. or incidences which may not be covered.

 Remember, always read the fine print, and shop around.

 Planning a big move?
 Avoid shady moving scams with these tips and tricks!

 Consumer checklist for choosing a moving company (Government of Canada resource)

 How to protect your rights when hiring a mover & video (Consumer Protection Ontario resource)